uriweb/uri-admin/README.md

 # URI Admin

-This plugin makes a number of URI-specific modifications to the WordPress admin dashboard screen:
+This plugin makes a number of URI-specific modifications to the WordPress admin dashboard screen.

-- Updates the Thank you for using WordPress footer message
+## What's new in 2.0

+* Introduces new styles and content for the welcome message
-- Replaces the main welcome box on the admin dashboard
+    * Helpful links in the welcome message change depending on the active user's capabilities
+* Adds network settings for configuring a network-wide notice, which will above the welcome message when active
+* Removes the RSS updates feed
-- Removes several widgets from the admin dashboard
+* Removes other unhelpful widgets
-- Suppresses the "confirm admin email" interstitial screen
-- Adds a network settings page for creating temporary notices

 ## Plugin Details